1. Drag the Siphon Stack into the Stacks editor.

 The ID can be anything you want it to be, but every slide should have it’s own unique ID.
 The value is case sensitive and you should avoid using special characters (!@#$%^& etc) with the exception of dashes – and underscores _ .

-Background Styles are cosmetic and completely optional.
+Background Styles are cosmetic and optional.
+They will overwrite the Siphon background styles for the selected slide.

 Now we need to create answers for this second slide.
 This slide is going to have multiple choice answers, so we can leave the Answer component set to “Text (Submits on click)”.